 Parent and Carer Engagement

 In practice, this means establishing clear, regular communication from the outset.
-Before a pupil begins a nurture group, their parent or carer should receive an explanation of what the group involves, why their child has been identified, and what progress will look like.
+Before a learner begins a nurture group, their parent or carer should receive an explanation of what the group involves, why their child has been identified, and what progress will look like.
 This conversation should be conducted with warmth and without stigma: attending a nurture group is not a sanction or a reflection of failure; it is additional, tailored support.

 Parent workshops that introduce the Six Principles of Nurture can be particularly powerful.
 When a parent understands why the breakfast routine matters, or why a key adult's consistent response to distress is more helpful than a consequence-based approach, they are better placed to offer congruent support at home.
-It is also important to set realistic expectations: nurture groups typically support pupils over two to four terms rather than weeks, and honest communication about this timeline reduces anxiety and builds trust in the school's approach.
+It is also important to set realistic expectations: nurture groups typically support learners over two to four terms rather than weeks, and honest communication about this timeline reduces anxiety and builds trust in the school's approach.

 Neuroscience and Brain Development